lursight/runem/README.md

 `--tags` are exclusive filter in, that is the tags passed in replace are the only tags that are run.
 This allows one to focus on running just a subset of tags.

 `--not-tags` are subtractive filter out, that is any job with these tags are not run, even if they have tags set via the `--tags` switch.
-Meaning you can choose to run `python` tagged jobed but not run the `lint` jobs with `--tags python --not-tags lint`, and so on.
+Meaning you can choose to run `python` tagged job but not run the `lint` jobs with `--tags python --not-tags lint`, and so on.

 #### 4.1.1.
 Run jobs only with the 'lint' tag: